A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: Introduction

-Although the results of~\cite{tripuraneni2017stochastic} discussed above are stated only for sampling settings, their analysis can be extended to the case where inexactness is for reasons other than batch subsampling.
+\cite{tripuraneni2017stochastic} introduced a stochastic cubic regularization method that tolerates inexactness in both gradients and Hessians, assuming \(\epsH = \sqrt{\epsg}\).
+Although their results are stated only for stochastic settings, their analysis can be extended to the general inexact case.
+They obtained iteration complexity $O(\epsg^{-3/2})$, which translates to $O(\epsg^{-7/4})$ operation complexity.
+In batch subsampling settings, the total sample-operation complexity is $O(\epsg^{-7/2})$.

-\cite{yao2022inexact} considers a fixed-step approach that has guarantees for finding approximate second-order stationary points, where the gradients and Hessians are inexact.
-The settings are quite similar to ours, and we show that we can tolerate more inexactness.
-We discuss the latter issue further in Section~\ref{sec:roosta-work}.
+\cite{yao2022inexact} considers a fixed-step approach that has guarantees for finding approximate second-order stationary points assuming $\epsH = \sqrt{\epsg}$, where the gradients and Hessians are inexact.
+They obtained the same iteration complexity $O(\epsg^{-3/2})$ as in~\cite{tripuraneni2017stochastic}, and the operation complexity and the total sample-operation complexity in batch subsampling settings are therefore the same.
+The settings are quite similar to ours, but we can tolerate more inexactness in the gradient, as discussed below in Section~\ref{sec:roosta-work}.

+Concurrent with our work,~\cite{liu2023stochasticoptimization} have proposed a trust region method that tolerates both gradient and Hessian inexactness and achieves iteration complexity $O(\max\{ \epsH^{-1}\epsg^{-2}, \epsH^{-3}\})$.
+However, this method requires either exact function value evaluation or else batch subsampling in a finite-sum setting to approximate the function value.

 \cite{paquette2020a-stochastic-li} considers the iteration complexity of finding an approximate first-order stationary point for convex and nonconvex objectives.
-This line search algorithm that requires access to the approximate function value. \cite{jin2023sample} analyzed the oracle complexity and also considered trust region methods, and similarly obtained only first-order guarantees.
-We mention those papers because they allow for gradient relative error as does our algorithm.
+This line search algorithm requires access to the approximate function value. \cite{jin2023sample} analyzed the oracle complexity and also considered trust region methods, and similarly obtained only first-order guarantees.
+We mention those papers because they allow for {\em relative} error in the gradient, as does our algorithm.